NVIDIA/ncore/README.md

 Without these options there will be no caching of intermediate incremental mypy results (bazel caching of final test states is not affected by this and still active before).

+# Third Party Dependencies

+This project will download and install additional third-party open source software as dependencies.
+Review the license terms of these open source projects before use.
+See [ATTRIBUTIONS.md](ATTRIBUTIONS.md) for a list of direct dependencies and their licenses.